estuary/data-plane-gateway/README.md

 The GRPC side of the Gateway proxies requests to our main Gazette cluster.
 First we check for an authentication token issued by the Control Plane.
 This token provides us with a set of authorized prefixes.
 We authorize requests by checking the provided label selectors on a request against these authorized prefixes.
 Once authorized, requests are sent along to Gazette proper.

+### Proxying to containers

+The data plane gateway also proxies network traffic to containers of running shards.
+The shard and port are encoded in a subdomain label, which is used to lookup the shard and information about the ports it exposes.
+If the protocol associated with the port is http (`h2` or `http/1.1`), then the gateway can optionally enforce authorization as described above.
+This allows shards to expose "private" http ports, which are only accessible to authorized users.

 ## Build

 To build the Gateway: